 Try growing bluebell creeper plants in a lightly sheltered location, such as against a wall.
 These plants need some support as they establish but will gradually twine stems and self-support over time.

 Propagation is by seed or softwood cuttings.
-Soil should be well draining, humus rich and kept evenly moist for best appearance.
-Bluebell creeper plants are hardy where temperatures can drop to 20 to 25 degrees Fahrenheit (-7 to -4 C.).
+Soil should be well draining, humus rich, and kept evenly moist for best appearance.
+Bluebell creeper plants are hardy where temperatures can drop to 20 to 25 degrees F. (-7 to -4 C.).
 In cooler regions, try growing the plant in a container in winter and move outdoors in spring and summer when all danger of frost has passed.

 Plants bloom spring through summer and develop small, oval fruits that ripen in early autumn.
 Each fruit contains up to 50 seeds and plants self-sow freely.
 For management, it is best to remove fruits before they drop.
 Prune in late winter to early spring.